phonaputer/hands_on_go/README.md

 # "Hands on Go" Pre-assignment

 Hi!
 Thank you for your interest in joining the Hands on Go workshop.
-In order to get the most out of the workshop, attendees need to have a certain minimum knowledge of Go (and the other technologies used in the workshop).
+In order to learn the concepts presented in the workshop, attendees need to have a certain minimum knowledge of Go (and the other technologies used in the workshop).
-This pre-assignment is intended to verify that the attendee has this knowledge (both for the trainer's benefit and for the attendee's).
+This pre-assignment is intended to verify that the attendee has this knowledge.

 ## What should I know before doing this assignment?